This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 The ones I kept: next steps

-Of the above pairs, I wound up keeping all of the Carhartt ones, the CLC Handyman pair, and the Firm Grip Pro pair.
+Of the above pairs, I wound up keeping the pairs listed below.
 I felt like the Ranchworx and CLC pairs are settling for a workable but not great fit, so they make the “almost” pile.
 These selected pairs should be enough to get through a few months of putting them to work and seeing which ones wear thin or become too uncomfortable to use in the heat.

 - Carhartt Iris — for winter but not waterproof work